Bichon Frise dog tear stains are reddish or brownish marks or stains that are found on the inside corner of a dog’s eyes or just below his eyes.

-Warmth and dampness are the perfect environment for bacteria, yeast, or fungi to grow.
+This is important because warmth and dampness provide a perfect environment for bacteria, yeast, or fungi to grow.

 Dogs don’t cry.
 So what causes the excessive tearing?
-Your dog eyes can tear because of irritations, allergies, or the genetic structure of your dog’s head around his eyes.
+Your dog’s eyes can tear because of irritations, allergies, or the genetic structure of your dog’s head around his eyes.

 Why Dogs Get Tear Stains